Our service aims are to:

 Parents moving into the borough with children with complex needs or a diagnosis of autism can discuss the support available by contacting their local children’s centre.

-Professionals from different areas, including health, education and social care working with your child are invited to attend these meetings to share information.
+Professionals from different areas (including health, education and social care) that work with your child, are invited to attend these meetings to share information.

 Your child will be discussed twice a year to ensure that the correct provisions are in place.
 This support can look different for individual families depending on their needs.
 Children will remain on the DTAC list until they are discharged from the Early Years SEN Service on their fifth birthday.